Bee Hummingbird, world’s smallest bird, Photo by Kim Powell

 Most locations or people will not accept US dollars or traveler’s checks and require CUCS (the Cuban currency).
-You will receive a greater value in the Cuban currency if you bring EUROS instead of US Dollars These may be ordered ahead of time from your bank.
+You will receive a greater value in the Cuban currency if you bring EUROS or Canadian currency instead of US Dollars.
+These may be ordered ahead of time from your bank.
 There is a 10% penalty when changing US dollars at Cuban money exchanges.
 100 USD= 86 CUCS and 100 EUROS = 105 CUCS.
 Please plan on bringing $200 in extra cash that you will keep in US currency.
 Beyond the $200, you will just need cash for your bar bills and souvenirs.
 When planning your budget, rum drinks may cost $3-5 US dollars and beers may cost $2-3 US dollars.
 At the end of your trip, you may cash in your Cuban currency for US Dollars at the airport.

 TIPPING: The cost of your trip to Cuba includes a $250 tip to our Cuban Guides, tips for our Cuban hosts and drivers, as well as donations to museums and speakers.
 We do suggest that if you enjoy some local musicians, that you will consider a few dollars as tip to show your appreciation.
-Please consider a gratuity for your Blue Water Ventures guide who will take good care of your throughout Cuba. $80-$100 per person for your Blue Water Ventures guide would be greatly appreciated.
+Please consider a gratuity for your Blue Water Ventures guides who will take good care of your throughout Cuba. $80-$100 per person for your Blue Water Ventures guide would be greatly appreciated.
 If you have left over Cuban Currency, you may use it as a tip to your BWV guide at the end of the trip.

 GENERAL SAFETY: Cuba is considered one of the safest countries to travel in throughout the Western Hemisphere.
 Cubans are generally very friendly and warm hearted people who welcome Americans and are eager to share and interact with us.
 As with all travel, we should exercise general precautions.
 When available, we should use a safety deposit box at homes that provide them.
 When in public areas, be mindful of money exchanges and avoid pulling out big sums of money.
 Pick pocketing, though rare may occur as it can anywhere else in the world especially in larger cities, so please keep track of your belongings.
 Make several copies of your passport/visa and store them in several different locations in your luggage.